-2) “The Listeners” – I was first introduced to this poem in college.
+If poetry is more your speed, check out “The Listeners.”
+I was first introduced to this poem in college.
 My methods teacher had a knack for finding the most interesting poetry to share with us.
 I’ve used it every year that I’ve had my own classroom, and kids are always intrigued and willing to create answers for all the unanswered questions the poem poses.
-After we read the poem, we do a fun, text-based, real-life project.
+After we read the poem, we do a creative, text-based, real-life, real estate project.
 Do you have the guts to sell a haunted house?
 This NO PREP lesson is available in a bundle here.

-4) Frankenstein is a top five classic Halloween story for senior English and/or students in a British Lit class.
+Can we get through a Halloween post without mentioning Frankenstein?
+I mean, before zombies were cool, there was Frankenstein.
+It’s is a classic for senior English and/or students in a British Lit class.
 The 2004 Lions Gate version with Don Sutherland is the best screen adaptation I’ve seen.
 It makes an excellent supplement or substitute for the novel reading.
 My NO PREP Movie Viewing Pack is available here.

 Sign up for my monthly newsletter – “Teaching Tidbits” – that is delivered directly to your email inbox each month.
 Each month you’ll get announcements, tips for teaching, updates on new and revised resources, and, of course, an email-only exclusive FREEBIE!